princeton-vl/RAFT-Stereo/README.md

 <img src="depth_eq.png" width="320">

-Note that the units of the focal length are _pixels_ not millimeters.
+Note that the units of the focal length are _pixels_ not millimeters. (cx1-cx0) is the x-difference of principal points.

 ## Evaluation